 Busy teenagers want to stop and connect—they really do!
 It just might take a fresh approach to relational ministry to grab their attention and engage them.
 Here are some tips to get started:

-Make connections where young people are at—A YouTube rant called “Stop Inviting People to Your Church” has been going viral.
-As it points out, instead of taking time to get to know people and share the gospel where they are, we tend to invite them to a building to sit in a lonely room with strangers to hear a talk.
-This video made me wonder: What if we start going to teenagers where they are and then see about them coming to us?
+Make connections where young people are at—Instead of taking time to get to know people and share the gospel where they are, we tend to invite them to a building to sit in a lonely room with strangers to hear a talk.
+What if we start going to teenagers where they are and then see about them coming to us?
 Let’s turn the world upside-down by going to places young people care about.
 Let’s create ways to have small groups on soccer sidelines or provide breakfast after a Saturday cross-country meet.
 Show up where kids work, and pass them a note saying you’re proud of how they’re growing into responsible adults.
 If talking at someone isn’t the answer, let’s make connections in their space before asking them to come to us.

 Create a warm atmosphere—In a world full of emotionless text messaging (except for the occasional emoji), teenagers hunger for places that are inviting.
 They can find stuff to do anywhere, but a place where people care to hear their heart and walk with them in life is rare.
 In a world where teenagers can perpetually find excitement online, they really don’t need bells and whistles in ministry.
 So instead of considering what event will cause teenagers to give up their small amount of free time, step back and evaluate what you’re doing to make them feel genuinely part of the church at large.

 The world keeps changing.
 Today’s generation is different from its Millennial predecessors, so our approach can’t stay the same.
 Although we probably won’t ever get the world to stop, we might be able to travel to the spot where it’s spinning and see who we find there.